FrancoisSimon/ExaTrack/README.md

 # Testing versions

 Branch created to test ExaTrack_while_segment.py and ExaTrack_while_segment_infer_vars.py.
 Both versions possess the function build_segment_model that builds a model that segments tracks across batches (stateful model).
 ExaTrack_while_segment_infer_vars.py also possess a function to infer the hidden states of the model.

+# Getting started
 The script test_exatrack_while_segment_infer_vars.py enables to test the main features of ExaTrack (stateful model fitting + variable inference).
+This script will provide a good basis to get started with ExaTrack.

 # Experimental Datasets
 ## PBP2